Engineering blog

 • Overuse of symbols resulting in detail overload

 If a computer aided design (CAD) drawing is overloaded with symbols and information, it can cause significant loopholes.
-While details generally add value and contribute to effective design communication, too much detail, especially in a small drawing, can be counterproductive.
+While details generally add value and contribute to effective design communication, too much detail can be counterproductive, especially in a small drawing.

 To avoid this, try to remember that each CAD draft should only have details that are indispensable.
 However, if you think all the details fall into this category, you can create part drawings.
 That is, instead of creating only one CAD drawing, you can break the assembly down into components and develop a separate drawing for each part.